BubblyOrca/Tron-Security-Dashcam/README.md

 <b> Future of Work </b>
 In the future, we plan to make the bridge more dynamic and interoperable.
 We worked with the data that was open-source and was relevant to the potential that the Tron blockchain had to display a vulnerability.
 Also, increasing the number of dashboards from 4 to 16 would be a next step in making TSD a reliant product.

+🏆 Update: We Won Season 2 of the TRON Grand Hackathon!
+We got [3rd Place](https://www.marketwatch.com/press-release/tron-grand-hackathon-2022-season-2-project-winners-announced-2022-08-17) in the DeFi category.